Available for the following Plan types:

-Detections monitors for the presence of possibly-sensitive data and provides relevant sessions for further investigation.
-False-positives can be flagged to ignore.
-True-positives can be resolved by adding a new mask or exclusion rule.
+Detections monitor for possibly sensitive data and provide relevant sessions for further investigation.
+False positives can be flagged to ignore.
+True positives can be resolved by adding a new mask or exclusion rule.

 How It Works

-To make this feature possible, we’ve introduced a new event type: A Detection Event.
-FullStory monitors for the presence of any string that matches a predefined, Detection Rule pattern.
-These patterns will be generated anywhere that FullStory is capturing data in the DOM and are then gathered as Detection Events, or detections.
+Detections consist of Detection Events.
+FullStory monitors for the presence of any string that matches a predefined Detection Rule pattern.
+These patterns will be generated anywhere that FullStory is capturing data in the DOM and are then gathered as Detection Events or detections.

-Detections includes two predefined Detection types to monitor for: Passwords and Payment Card Numbers.
+Detections include two predefined Detection types to monitor for: Passwords and Payment Card Numbers.
 These events are then gathered automatically into the Detections Inbox for analysis.

 - Filter & Search - At the top of the page, you can use the Filter by, Event Date, and Search options to narrow down what populates your Detections Inbox.
-You can filter by Detection Type (Password or Payment Card) as well as Detection Source (Form Field or Text).
+You can filter by Detection Type (Password or Payment Card) and Detection Source (Form Field or Text).

-Resolution States - There are 5 different states that Detection Events can be in:
+Resolution States - There are five different states that Detection Events can be in:

 - Awaiting Triage - The Detection Event is “new” and needs classification

 - Awaiting Fix - The Detention Event has been classified as sensitive data but still requires a data capture rule to mask or exclude the sensitive data.